xieyuheng/inner/books/boundaries-as-types/src/01-cell-complexes.md

 we need to specify a attaching map from the boundary of the cell `A` to the n-skeleton of the cell complex.

-We do this by giving the the boundary of the cell `A` a spherical coordinate space -- endpoint, polygon, polyhedron, ...
+We do this by giving the boundary of the cell `A` a spherical coordinate space -- endpoint, polygon, polyhedron, ...

 - If we always use boundary of cubes